kuzzleio/kuzzle/doc/2/guides/main-concepts/2-data-storage/index.md

 For each collection, you can set the **policy against new fields that are not referenced** in the collection mapping by modifying the `dynamic` root field.

-The value of this configuration will change the way Elasticsearch manages the creation of new fields that are not declared in the collection mapping.
+The value of this configuration will change the way Elasticsearch manages the creation of new fields that are not declared in the collection mappings.
   - `"true"`: stores the document and updates the collection mapping with the inferred type
-  - `"false"`: stores the document and does not update the collection mapping (fields are not indexed)
+  - `"false"`: stores the document and does not update the collection mappings (fields are not indexed)
   - `"strict"`: rejects the document

 ::: info